Eric Lubbock, 4th Baron Avebury: Parliamentary career

 In the Commons, Lubbock was on the Speaker's Commission on Electoral Law (1964–1966), and proposed STV in multi-member constituencies, only to be voted down by 18–1.
 He also proposed reducing the voting age to 18, and two Labour Members supported him.
 Orpington reverted to being a Conservative seat at the 1970 general election.
-On losing the seat Lubbock said, "In 1962 the wise, far-seeing people of Orpington elected me as their Member; in 1970 the fools threw me out".
+On losing the seat Lubbock said, "In 1962 the wise, far-seeing people of Orpington elected me as their Member; in 1970 the fools threw me out" (it is sometimes reported he said "the bloody fools").

 The following year, John Lubbock, 3rd Baron Avebury, died without a male heir and Eric Lubbock, his cousin, succeeded him.
 As Baron Avebury, he sat on the Royal Commission on Standards of Conduct in Public Life (1974–1976), and was Liberal Spokesman on Immigration and Race Relations (1971–1983).
 Throughout his time in politics he was involved in human rights activism, both in and beyond Parliament.
 In 1976, he founded the Parliamentary Human Rights Group, which he chaired for the next 21 years.
 He continued as Vice-Chair after standing down.

 In 1974, Avebury was asked by Liberal leader Jeremy Thorpe to lead the Liberal general election campaign that year.

 In 1987, as a jocular protest against the cost of cremation, he offered to leave his body to Battersea dogs home "to vary the inmates' diet."
 Bill Wadman-Taylor, manager of the home, said: "I am sure there is a lot of nutritional value in the noble Lord and the dogs are not fussy, but we just couldn't do it."
 On being advised that the dogs would probably accept but the home's management wouldn't, he made the same offer to the cats.

 He was a member of the Liberal Democrat Foreign Affairs Team, speaking on conflict resolution and human rights.